Nain Rugs, Persian Nain Rug

-It often features the Shah Abbas design with arabesques (a design motif of intertwined flowing lines that represent vines, branches, or tendrils that includes flower buds, blossoms and leaves), palmettes (a motif of a stylized lotus flower with radiating petals, which has many variations on its design); a central medallion with very refined, intricate curvilinear floral patterns that are brown or gray on a cream or ivory field, or red and blue are used for patterns or the field.
+It often features the Shah Abbas design with arabesques (a design motif of intertwined flowing lines that represent vines, branches, or tendrils that includes flower buds, blossoms, and leaves), palmettes (a motif of a stylized lotus flower with radiating petals, which has many variations on its design); a central medallion with very refined, intricate curvilinear floral patterns that are brown or gray on a cream or ivory field, or red and blue are used for patterns or the field.
 White silk is often used to highlight details, and some Nain rugs are even entirely woven of silk.
-Reliance on white wool is characteristic of these rugs and a limit may be placed on the number of colors used so the the rugs make a calm and relaxed impression.
-Twentieth century Iranian weavers and designers of this region’s handmade rugs are Habiban and Mofidi.
+Reliance on white wool is characteristic of these rugs, and a limit may be placed on the number of colors used so the rugs make a calm and relaxed impression.
+Twentieth-century Iranian weavers and designers of this region’s handmade rugs are Habiban and Mofidi.

 Read more

-Showing all 14 results
+Showing all 15 results

 STYLES